-Niche understand that the Project will be assessed under Part 5 of the Environmental Planning and Assessment Act 1979 (EP&A Act), as per the State Environmental Planning Policy (Educational Establishments and Child Care Facilities) (Education SEPP).
-The Project will be assessed using Part 4 Clause 36 Schools- development permitted without consent under Education SEPP.
-As such, Niche understands this biodiversity assessment will supplement a Review of Environmental Factors.
+The proposed works will be assessed under Part 5 of the Environmental Planning and Assessment Act 1979 (EP&A Act) and Clause 36 of State Environmental Planning Policy (Educational Establishments and Child Care Facilities) (Education SEPP)..
+As such, this Biodiversity Assessment will supplement a Review of Environmental Factors (REF).

-This biodiversity assessment is designed to meet the assessment requirements stipulated under State (EP&A Act and Biodiversity Conservation Act 2016 (BC Act)) and Commonwealth (Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act)) legislation, governing the conservation of threatened biodiversity.
+This Biodiversity Assessment meets the assessment requirements of State (EP&A Act and Biodiversity Conservation Act 2016 (BC Act)) and Commonwealth (Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act)) legislation, governing the conservation of threatened biodiversity.